enzo-project/enzo-dev/doc/manual/source/user_guide/ExecutablesArgumentsOutputs.rst

 [string] can be one of the following: pv, pvm, pvt, or pvmt. p, v, m and t correspond to position, velocity, mass, and type, respectively.
-Odds are very good that you'll never use anything except for 'pv'.
+The most common [string] choice is 'pv'.
 In that case, and if you use the default names for the particle position and velocity files, your usage will look
 like: